lynxai-eng/LynxAI_app/README.md

 ## LynxAI's Solution
 Our solution is targeted towards accelerating hardware development.
 The LynxAI_app has the model training and model inference (si_twin) integrated into one App.
-The app is build on the foundation that enables the user to have full control on the training data.
+The app is build on the foundation that enables the user to have full control on the training data and deployment of the model.

 [LynxAI_app](https://github.com/lynxai-eng/LynxAI_app/blob/main/LynxAI_App.pdf)
 ## Installation